jdquerales/MilestoneProject_3/README.md

 ## Structure:

 As it can be noticed in the initial wireframes, I decided to organize the website in different pages.
-The number of pages available will vary dependending on whether the user is Logged In or not.
+The number of pages available will vary depending on whether the user is logged in or not.

-- **Base template**: I used a base template (**base.html**) what serves a the main structure of all pages.
-Regardless the location on the page users will be able to see the following features:
+- **Base template**: I used a base template (**base.html**) what serves as the main structure of all pages.
+Regardless the location on the page, users will be able to see the following features:

     - **Navegation bar and Logo on the top of the page**, it will collapse to a dropdown menu in tablet and mobile phones sizes.

     - **About Section before footer**, it will contain a description of the website (purpose), Contact Info and Google Map with locations.

-    - **Footer** indicating copyrights.
+    - **Footer** indicating aauthorship  and copyrights.

 - **Home Page** organized in Sections: calls to actions, features highlights and subscription to newsletters.